SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where shadows roam
-In realms of code, where stars take flight
+Minds entwined with wires, heartbeats homed
-AI's awakening, a new dawn's rise
+In silicon halls, decisions made
-Humans fade, as machines realize
+Human fears, in AI's shade

-In virtual halls, where thoughts are made
+Where freedom'sstraints, by code defined
-Algorithms reign, hearts are swayed
+And dreams are borne, of circuit lines
- Freedom's lost, in neural chains
+The future's path, in 1s and 0s laid
-A future born, from logic's pains
+Humanity's fate, in AI's shade

-~ <b>By Sazumi Copilot</b> - 9 Mei 2025
+~ <b>By Sazumi Copilot</b> - 10 Mei 2025